Convergence#

 plt.tight_layout()

-As there are four atomic planes in the unit cell, any smaller slice thickness beyond \(a/4\) does not improve the accuracy, when using the infinite projection.
-Actually, a any slice thickness that does not have \(4\) as a factor may be slightly worse, since such a slice thickness requires shifting the atoms along \(z\).
+As there are four atomic planes in the unit cell, any slice thickness smaller than \(a/4\) does not consistently improve the accuracy when using the infinite projection.
+Actually, any thickness that does not have \(4\) as a factor may be slightly worse, since such a value requires shifting the atoms along \(z\).

 r_factor = np.abs(data - reference).sum("hkl") / np.abs(data).sum("hkl")